-NOTE - If DSA C returns the referral to the DUA, the "request (to B)" will not occur.
+NOTE 1 - If DSA C returns the referral to the DUA, the "request (to B)" will not occur.
 Similarly, if DSA C conveys the request to DSA B, it will not return a referral to the DUA.

-In Figure 5b, the DUA receives the referral from DSA C, and is responsible for reissuing the request directly to DSA A (named in the referral from DSA C).
+In Figure 5b, DSA C receives a referral from DSA A and is responsible for either conveying the request to the DSA B (named in the referral from DSA A), or conveying the referral back to the originating LDAP client.